cirrusidentity/simplesamlphp-module-cirrusmonitor/README.md

 ## PHP Version

-Module targets php 5.3 and later.
-This prevent use of phpunit veresions greater than 4.8.
+Module targets php7.2 and later, and SSP 1.16 and later

 ## SSP Integration